Wow, somebody out there likes me. Several somebodies, in fact.

 The next day, someone else – not one of my “regulars” – did the same.

 Then another.
 And another.

-Within days, during the course of the auction (which is soon to end), well over a dozen different individuals had written me (with a couple more calling the biz phone), each assuming (rightly so) that it was a rare, important instrument that I might be interested in.
+Within days, during the course of the auction, well over a dozen different individuals had written me (with a couple more calling the biz phone), each assuming (rightly so) that it was a rare, important instrument that I might be interested in.
 I was, but in this case more for the Archives than my own collection.

 A staffer at the auction company was similarly excited and helpful, providing additional photos.

 Most of my “constituents” seem to know that I catch most eBay HG listings – or it’s just a different crowd; I’m rarely notified of such appearances by a friendly fellow eBayer (perhaps a blessing in disguise, or I’d have another couple hundred emails a month!).
 So I found it interesting, and rather inspiring, that so many strangers with nothing to gain, nor direct beneficiaries of any outcome, would take the time to try to ensure a good home for the instrument, or see it preserved on the site or my own collection.
 As if each person, imagining that they might be the only one to have discovered it, were obligated to “protect” it – but then also trust that I would be the right person to know what to do with it.
 Happily, in this case, I am able – no matter who wins it, and what they do with it (odds are even that it’ll disappear into the ether), this will get its own unique specimen inventory number, and live in infamy, adding to the slowly-increasing count (yes, I know I’m a couple of years behind) in the Knutsen Archives.